 Ulverstone and Nearby

-- Wings Wildlife Park - an amazing place to see Tasmania iconic animals up close, in a super relaxed atmosphere.
+- Wings Wildlife Park - an amazing place to see Tasmania's iconic animals up close, in a super relaxed atmosphere.
 Located right on the river you can even camp in your van.
 Just give them a call before you arrive to make sure there are spots available.
-Otherwise, its a must see for some fluffy and furry four-legged cuteness!
+Otherwise, it's a must-see for some fluffy and furry four-legged cuteness!

-- Ulverstone also has one of THE BEST PARKS on the north-west.
+- Ulverstone also has one of THE BEST PARKS in the northwest.
 Located right opposite McDonald's (yeah we know, Maccas planned that well), you can't miss it.
 It's right on the river with huge open spaces, BBQs, bike tracks and more.
 A great place to stretch the kid's legs if you've been on the road for a while.

 Burnie and nearby:

 - Guide Falls Reserve - Located at Ridley, west of Burnie, these falls are very easily accessible, with contract paths, handrails and a great toilet block and BBQ area.